Approaching storytelling with authentic engagement

 Tip 1: Build a relationship

 Capturing a story is more than a one-time interview.
 Ideally, it involves an initial conversation that covers why you are asking to tell that person’s story and how you will use the story and covers their background and any concerns.
 The process of interviewing someone should take place in person with time to talk through details and take breaks.
 Also be willing to share some of your own story, not just listen to theirs.
 You may even want to have a follow up interview to clarify details and to meet to review the story together and make changes.
-You should always share with the individual when the story will be published and check in for support after the story is public.
+You should share with the individual when the story will be published and check in for support after the story is public.

 This means giving yourself more time to start the storytelling process early without pressuring an individual to meet fast deadlines and to perhaps tell one longer story than trying to capture many stories quickly.